Descot21/Lycian/divinities-articles/div_02/index.md

 A further connection between trqqas and tarhunt is in their association with the Lycian/Luwian goddess maliya.
 A middle Hittite ritual invokes both and maliya in order to protect the royal vinyard.<sup>4</sup> Similarly, the Xanthos Stele (TL 44) and two other Lycian inscriptions (TL 26 and TL 80) invoke trqqas alongside maliya, suggesting that the Luwian/Hittite connection passed into Lycian cultic functions as well.

-During the Hellenistic period, the cults of trqqas transformed into cults dedicated to Zeus, which some scholars aregue was just trqqas renamed.<sup>5</sup> The evidence for this largely comes from two passages on the the Xanthos Stele:
+During the Hellenistic period, the cults of trqqas transformed into cults dedicated to Zeus, whom some scholars aregue was just trqqas renamed.<sup>5</sup> The evidence for this largely comes from two passages on the the Xanthos Stele:

 | TL 44b.62| TL 44c.30 |
 |----------|----------|